-When adult children move back in, it can be difficult to decide on a fair amount to expect for rent and bills.
+When your grown-up offspring bounce back to the family home, it can be difficult to decide on a fair sum to expect for rent and bills.
 Luckily there's a clever online tool on hand to help

-The kids have finally flown the nest, you've got the house back to yourself – but not for long.
-Before you know it they're back again, leaving piles of dirty laundry and a ransacked fridge in their wake.
+It's a familiar tale: the kids have finally flown the nest and you've got the house back to yourself – or so you thought.
+But before you know it they're back through the door again, leaving piles of dirty laundry and a ransacked fridge in their wake.

 READ MORE: "Here's how I bought my first home at 19"

-According to the latest data from the Office of National Statistics (ONS), more grown-up children than ever are bouncing back to the family home, with 27% of 20 to 34-year-olds living with their parents – up from 1997 when that figure was a fifth.
+According to the latest figures from the Office of National Statistics (ONS), more grown-up children than ever are returning to the family home, with 28% of 20 to 34-year-olds living with their parents – up from 1997 when that figure was a fifth.

-With another mouth to feed, higher bills and a longer shopping list, the question of rent becomes a burning issue.
+With another mouth to feed, rising bills and a longer shopping list, it's hard to ignore the question of rent.
 How much is reasonable to charge your offspring when they move back in?
-Unsuprisingly, most of us don't know where to start.
+Unsurprisingly, most of us don't know where to start.

 74% of parents feel there isn’t enough information available to help them arrive at a fair rent, according to a study by comparison site comparethemarket.com, though 53% do admit they ask for a financial contribution from their offspring.

-The research found that the average ask is just £68 per month towards their mortgage or rent, £31 towards bills and £33 towards food, considerably below the average UK rent (excluding Greater London) of £825 per month.
+The research found that the average ask is just £68 per month towards their mortgage or rent, £31 towards bills and £33 towards food, considerably below the average UK rent of £996 per month.

 Easy online tool